-To see a list of lesions that have been identified throughout the body (some more often than others), please read here:
+To view the ‘ABC’s of Extrapelvic Endometriosis’ lesions and their locations which have been identified throughout the body please click here:

 Most models of disease are based upon Sampson’s Theory of Retrograde Menstruation.
 The following information provides a brief overview of a variety of theories about WHERE endometriosis comes from and WHAT causes it.
 When discussing endometriosis, it is very important to question the ‘status quo’ idea of where endometriosis comes from.
 Hence, a brief overview of each traditional theory is provided.
 Other significant areas of interest and consideration are also included.